Federal loans typically have better interest rates and terms, so we encourage you to investigate your federal borrowing options first.

 To receive Direct Subsidized Loans, student must demonstrate financial need.
-Subsidized Loans are interest free while the student is in school, but begin accruing interest 6 months after the student ceases to be enrolled at least 6 credits (half-time).
+Subsidized Loans are interest free while the student is in school, but begin accruing interest six months after the student ceases to be enrolled for at least 6 credits (half-time).

 Direct Unsubsidized Loans

 Direct Unsubsidized Loans do not require financial need.
-These loans are not interest free while students are in school.
-These loans begin accruing interest after disbursement.
+These loans are not interest free while students are in school and begin accruing interest after disbursement.

 All students who accept federal loans must agree to the following:

-Private student loans are not part of the federal student loan program and require a credit check.
+Private student loans are not part of the federal student loan program and may require a credit check.
 You may borrow private loans from any lender you choose.
-Some private loans are only open to students taking credit classes, but others will consider continuing education (noncredit) students.
+Some private loans are open only to students taking credit classes, but others will consider continuing education (noncredit) students as well.

 Borrowing costs vary between programs and institutions.
-You will need to investigate the costs and choose the program that is right for you.
+You will need to investigate the costs and choose the program that's right for you.

 FINAID.org offers a loan analyzer that helps students compare borrowing costs from an extensive list of private loan companies.